BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingCourier.md

 Have exim authenticate against courier authdaemon (thanks to Mark Bergsma)

-Another (and probably better) way to do this is show in [[Q0730]]
+Another (and probably better) way to do this is shown in [[Q0730]]

     plain: